-In the first 3 months of the 2023 legislative session, have been proposed in the United States.
+In the first 3 months of the 2023 legislative session, 430 anti-LGBTQ bills have been proposed in the United States.
 The majority of these bills are anti-transgender and specifically target free speech, education, civil rights and especially health care.
 In just the past 7 weeks, 19 of these bills have been signed into law in 10 states, stripping away the rights of parents, children, and their medical providers.
 Hundreds of additional laws, in nearly all 50 states, are under consideration.
 These laws (both proposed and passed) outlaw gender-affirming care, ignoring the clinical recommendations of every major medical organization, including the American Academy of Pediatrics, the American Academy of Child and Adolescent Psychiatry, the Endocrine Society, the American Medical Association, the American Psychological Association and the American Psychiatric Association.

 I am a midwesterner, where we are supposed to politely avoid talking about politics, religion or money.
 I am a startup co-founder, where we are supposed to avoid alienating customers that may have different political beliefs.
 But at my core, I am a parent and a clinical psychologist who is saddened, angered, and deeply worried about how these new laws, driven by misinformation, fear-mongering, and transphobia, will hurt my patients, my colleagues, and my loved ones.

 At Equip, we are honored to have already served over 150 children and adolescents that are transgender or non-binary.
 Transgender individuals experience eating disorders at rates significantly higher than cisgender individuals.
 (For those of you new to learning about gender identity, cisgender describes people whose gender corresponds to their sex designation at birth.)
 Recent studies have shown that 10-30% of transgender individuals will develop an eating disorder, compared to 2-5% of their cisgender peers.